 Transitioning from High School at 21 years old

 If you are between the ages of 16 and 21, you are “in transition.”
 You are transitioning from school-based resources to adult services.

 Developmental Disabilities Services

-While you are in high school, day services are limited because they cannot replace what is available through the school system.
-Once eligible, you can have a DD Service Coordinator.
+While you are in high school, day services are not available because they cannot replace what is available through the school system.
+Once eligible, you can have a Service Coordinator.
 Residential services depend on available funding.

-After you have graduated high school, are 21 years old, and have been determined eligible, you may receive funding for day services.
-Information about services is available on our service array page.
-Your coordinator will help you choose services to meet your needs.
+After you are 21 years old, and have been determined eligible, you may receive funding for day services.
+Information about services is available on our service page.
+Your Service Coordinator will help you choose services to meet your needs.